Teaching (M.A.T.)

 Teaching (M.A.T.)
 Program Requirements

-Complete one of the following teacher certification sequences and then complete the additional required courses:
+Complete one of the following teacher certification sequences, and then complete additional MAT course offerings (if necessary) to earn the 30-credit degree.

 Additional Required Courses